• Home

 This post may contain affiliate links.
 Should you choose to make a purchase out of those links I will earn a small commission, from qualifying purchases, at no extra cost to you.
 Find my affiliate disclosure here..

-Materials to tie a slip knot for crochet
+Supplies needed to do a crochet slip knot

-How to do a slip knot for crochet step by step
+How to do slip knot crochet step by step

 The slip knot is the best and more effective way to start a crochet project.
 In fact, it is the very first step you should learn in crochet.
 The slip knot is important for two reasons.